DMClVG/Toy/docs/toy_reference.md

 # Dictionary

 Dictionaries are key-value collections of variables.
-Every key has a single associated value; any missing value is considered `null`.
+Every string key has a single associated value; any missing value is considered `null`.

 ```
 var dict = ["key one" : "value one", "key two" : "value two"];